50 Latest water IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-Some people think that they have the right to use as much as fresh water they want, others believe government should control the use of water as it limited sources.
-Discuss both views and give your opinion.
+Some people think they have the right to use as much fresh water as they want, while others believe that governments should strictly control the use of fresh water as it is a limited source. discuss both views and give your opinion.

-the table below gives information about the daily cost of water per person in five
+The table below shows the cost of water in five cities in Australia

 Tourism today creates a variety of problems, such as pollution due to flights, traffic congestion, and water pollution.
 Do you think that governments should impose extra taxes on flights or accommodations to restrict today’s tourism industry?

-The map below shows the changes that have taken place at the waterfront area of a town called Darwin between 2009 and 2014.
+The map below shows the changes that have taken palce at the waterfront area of a town calles Darwin between 2009 and 2014.

-The diagrams below show two methods of using water to produce electricity.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The charts below show the percentage of water used for different purposes in six areas of the world.
+Summarise the information by selecting and reporting the main features, and make comparison where relevant.

-The charts below give information on the proportions of water which is used for various purposes in six countries.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The chart below show the percentage of water used for different purposes in six areas of the world.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Percentange of water used for different purposes in six areas of the world

 Topic: The charts below give information on the consumption of water by agricultural products in Australia in 2014, and the share of income they produced.